samuelpuliafito/newgrubstreet/content/tennessee-bookstore.md

 **Parnassus Books**, Nashville

 A bookstore that rests on its independent laurels and the much-publicized ownership interest of Ann Patchett.
 The selection harbors no risk-taking at all.
 Its conservative streak is most apparent in its non-fiction, which features the political memoir of the week and sad paeans to land conservation written by sad sack C-list journalists.
 So miserably bland, it makes Barnes & Noble look like Shakespeare & Co.
+The bookstore that Nashville (writ large and suburban) deserves.

 **The Bookshop**, Nashville